A look at Ontario's new stay-at-home order

 How is this different from a curfew, which the province said it wouldn't impose?

-Premier Doug Ford said that unlike a curfew, people will still be allowed to go outside regardless of the time for essential purposes, including if they need to walk their dog or "walk around the block" for exercise.
+Premier Doug Ford said that unlike a curfew, people will still be allowed to go outside regardless of the time for essential purposes, including if they need to "walk around the block" for exercise.

 ---